 Some critics have leveled charges of anti-Semitism against the work, for its frankly villainous portrayals of Caiaphas and Annas.
 However, I find this unconvincing.
 The Pharisees here are simply “The Man” out to crush anything that threatens their power, and their Jewishness, per se, comes into it not at all.
 It’s all too easy for the machinations of the Pharisees and the Romans to blur into a Sunday School recitation of motiveless perfidy, but Tim Rice’s script does an excellent job of elucidating the conflicting loyalties and spheres of influence at work in this Imperial colony.

 Judas has always been a cipher in Christian theology – he has no book of his own, his role among the Disciples is vague and reports of his death are contradictory.
-His motivations for betraying Jesus are left blank, being portrayed in the Gospels merely as the fulfillment of prophecy.
-This raises a number of theological questions about the role of free will in a universe of prophecy and fate, all of them too complicated to get into here.
+His motivations for betraying Jesus are left blank, portrayed in the Gospels merely as the fulfillment of prophecy.
+This raises a number of theological questions about the role of free will in a universe of divine fate, all of them too complicated to get into here.
 But needless to say, the character of Judas is a rich and fertile field for speculation, and provided Tim Rice and Andrew Lloyd-Webber a lead character full of conflict and ambiguity.

 In Tim Rice’s script, Judas is disillusioned with Jesus and his movement, which he feels has become a cult of personality.
 He is jealous of his formerly privileged position at Jesus' side ("I've been your right-hand man all along") and resents the other Disciples and their rowdy coterie of camp followers and hangers-on.
 Moreover, he is disturbed by Jesus’ claim that he is Son of God and King of the Jews, and fears reprisals from the Jewish religious authorities or the Roman army.
 He regards himself as the only person with any sense left in Jesus’ band of followers and the only one willing to challenge Jesus rather than be a star-struck yes-man.
 Only after his betrayal, with Jesus headed for execution, does he realize what he’s done, and begins to see himself not as the last sane man but as an unwitting pawn in God’s design.